doodlecoge/ws320/ReadMe.md

 Inbound Triggers
 ----------------

-1. Duplicate incoming identifiers, there are two situations to handle:
+1.  **Duplication**.
+Duplicate incoming identifiers, there are two situations to handle:

     a.  if all other attributes have same value we just ignore and give an warning on this.

     b.  else, we report an error.

+2.  **Out of date**.
+Too old or too early.

+    a.  just ignore, and give a warning

-2. If one of the current/incoming schedules can not find a matching schedule in incoming/current schedules, and the date lies in the date window intersection of the current and incoming date window.
+3.  **Mismatching**.
+If one of the current/incoming schedules can not find a matching schedule in incoming/current schedules, and the date lies in the intersection of two time frames.

     a.
 We should report an error then.

-3. One attribute of a incoming schedule not equal the one of a current schedule with same identifier.
+4.  **Changing**.
+One attribute of a incoming schedule not equal the one of a current schedule with same identifier.

     a.  result in a cancel registration,
     b.  or, an error same as situation (b) in (1).